MicrosoftDocs/learn/learn-pr/azure-devops/recommend-system-feedback-mechanisms/includes/3-continuous-experimentation-mindset.md

 ## The expectations of continuous delivery

-Mara is offering a solution to an issue that DevOps and CD has made very apparent.
+Mara is offering a solution to an issue that DevOps and CD has made apparent.
 In the era of continuous delivery (CD), we're expected to quickly deliver software that is stable and performs well.
 Development teams embrace CD tools to automate their builds, their test passes, and their deployments, all at an accelerated pace.

-Because teams want to deliver their new features and applications faster, there is always tension between the need for innovation and the need for stability.
+Because teams want to deliver their new features and applications faster, there's always tension between the need for innovation and the need for stability.
 How can you encourage innovation while still mitigating risk?

-On the innovation side, the first step is to create a culture where executives, business planners, developers, operations, and other stakeholders understand how innovations in engineering productivity align with business outcomes.
+On the innovation side, the first step is to create a culture where executives, business Class Schedules, developers, operations, and other stakeholders understand how innovations in engineering productivity align with business outcomes.
 Next, to prove that specific innovations improve those outcomes, test the hypotheses through continuous experimentation.

 A culture of continuous experimentation is an environment where you can quickly test features by creating an instrumented minimal viable product (MVP).
 You then release that MVP to a subset of customers for testing.
 This limited release enables the team to make decisions based on facts and to move quickly towards the optimal solution.